Overhaul

-Composer for Media and Concert Music
+Composer for Concert Music and Media

 Welcome.
 The music in my head gets out on occasion.
 Answers to Punchy; can be lured with stories.
-Check out the MENU.

 I recently was finally able to find an app to unlock the copyright protection on a DVD made from the tape of my junior recital as a piano student at University of Washington.
 So I’ve put all 18 pieces on YouTube.
 I think it’s pretty obvious that I had preferred the second half of the program, the Brahms and Debussy, over Bach and Mozart.